 When we stuffed this backpack to maximum capacity, it measured 21 x 14 x 11 inches.
 The last measurement, which was the distance the backpack protruded from our back, is two inches over the regulation size of 9 inches.
 This means the bag is easy to pack within regulation sizes, but be sure to pay attention to your packing job if your airline is strict.
-This bag was unique in its light weight because its closest competition was either a backpacking style backpack, the Kelty Redwing 40, or niche packs like the Arc'teryx Covert CO which is designed to be light weight, and makes a lot of compromises to get there.
+This bag was unique in its lightweight because its closest competition was either a backpacking style backpack, or a niche bag that makes a lot of compromises to get there.

 The Universal Traveler is a 35-liter backpack made of relatively lightweight materials, with a set of features that make it particularly efficient and comfortable for airport travel.
 This makes it ideal for the frequent traveler who takes weekend adventures and wants one bag that can keep up with a wide variety of trip types.

 The traveler is a pack that will fit in at the coffee shop, sail smoothly through TSA, and carry everything you might need for a day hike.
 It is very versatile, as such, and with the high quality of the design and manufacturing, it will keep up with you on many adventures.